outerbase/astra-ui/README.md

 ## Usage

 You do **not** have to build or compile this project in order to use it.
 However, we provide you with every option to do so.
-We believe this provides the best integration into your existing build/bundle processe(s).

 ### Generic Web Components